Titanic (1997 film): Casting

 Cameron said he needed the cast to feel they were really on the Titanic, to relive its liveliness, and "to take that energy and give it to Jack ... an artist who is able to have his heart soar".
-Established actors including Matthew McConaughey, Chris O'Donnell, Billy Crudup, and Stephen Dorff were considered, but Cameron felt they were too old for the part of a 20-year-old.
+Established actors including Chris O'Donnell and Stephen Dorff were considered, but Cameron felt they were too old for the part of a 20-year-old.
 Tom Cruise was interested, but his asking price was too high.
 Cameron considered Jared Leto, but he refused to audition.
+Billy Crudup was on the shortlist and was asked to audition, but he turned it down as he was not interested and chose to star in Without Limits (1998) instead.
+In 2000, Crudup said that the film would not be as successful if he had starred in it.
 Jeremy Sisto filmed a series of screen tests with Winslet and three other actresses vying for the role of Rose.
 Mark Wahlberg met Cameron to discuss the part but Cameron was not interested.
-Ethan Hawke, Christian Bale, and Paul Rudd also auditioned.
+Matthew McConaughey, Ethan Hawke, Christian Bale, and Paul Rudd also auditioned.
+McConaughey was disregarded because he refused to change his Southern drawl.

 Leonardo DiCaprio, then 21 years old, was brought to Cameron's attention by the casting director, Mali Finn.
 Initially, DiCaprio did not want the role and refused to read his first romantic scene.
 Cameron said, "He read it once, then started goofing around, and I could never get him to focus on it again.
 But for one split second, a shaft of light came down from the heavens and lit up the forest."
 Cameron believed in DiCaprio's ability and told him, "Look, I'm not going to make this guy brooding and neurotic.
 I'm not going to give him a tic and a limp and all the things you want."
 Cameron envisioned the character as like those played by James Stewart or Gregory Peck.
 After she screen-tested with DiCaprio, Winslet was so impressed she whispered to Cameron, "He's great.
 Even if you don't pick me, pick him."
 DiCaprio turned down the lead role in Boogie Nights (1997) to star in Titanic.
 In 2025, he said he regretted this decision, saying Boogie Nights was "a profound movie of my generation".